 art headlights, top of the line front and rear driveshafts, and fancy new off road tires.
 Not to mention the financial help getting the engine up and running.
 I did hear the engine run once but never saw her driving on any road or trail.

-I guess boredom set in and she was slowly picked apart piece by piece until just her body sat on cement blocks among the weeds.
+I guess boredom set in for her rescuer and she was slowly picked apart piece by piece until just her body sat on cement blocks among the weeds.

 Her engine went to California and still sits quietly in a garage.
 Will it ever run?
 We will never know.